Do You Need Insurance for a Classic Car?

 blueCheck icon

-Standard auto policies pay actual cash value after a total loss, which applies depreciation to your payout.
+Standard auto policies pay actual cash value after a total loss, depreciating your payout.
 Classic car policies use agreed value coverage, so you receive the full insured amount with no depreciation deduction.

 Do You Legally Need Insurance for a Classic Car?

 Yes, driving a classic car on public roads without insurance is illegal in nearly every state.
-The law treats a classic car the same as any other registered vehicle: you need at least liability coverage to drive it legally.
+The law treats a classic car the same as any other registered vehicle.

-If you only store the car and never drive it on public roads, some states allow a non-operational status that suspends insurance requirements.
+• If you store it and never drive it: Some states allow a non-operational status that suspends insurance requirements.
 But the moment you drive it on a public road or take it to a car show, you need coverage.

 What Qualifies as a Classic Car for Insurance Purposes?

-Most insurers define a classic car as a collectible vehicle at least 25 years old, or as young as 20 years old if it has documented collectible value, according to Plymouth Rock.
+Most insurers define a classic car as a collectible vehicle at least 25 years old, or as young as 20 years old if it has documented collectible value.
 The definition varies by insurer, so eligibility isn't guaranteed.
 Most specialty insurers also require the vehicle to meet specific usage and storage conditions before coverage applies.

 Requirement